w3c/wcag-act-rules/content/index.md

 {% include box.html type="start" title="Summary" class="" %}
 {:/}

-This page contains list of ACT Rules to test conformance [Web Content Accessibility Guidelines (WCAG) 2.2 {% include_cached icon.html name="different-view" %}](https://www.w3.org/WAI/standards-guidelines/wcag/), [WAI-ARIA {% include_cached icon.html name="different-view" %}](https://www.w3.org/WAI/ARIA/) and other accessibility practices.
+This page contains Accessibility Conformance Testing (ACT) Rules to test conformance with [Web Content Accessibility Guidelines (WCAG) 2.2 {% include_cached icon.html name="different-view" %}](https://www.w3.org/WAI/standards-guidelines/wcag/), [Accessible Rich Internet Applications (ARIA) {% include_cached icon.html name="different-view" %}](https://www.w3.org/WAI/ARIA/) and other accessibility practices.
 ACT Rules are formally approved by the relevant Working Group.
-Proposed rules have not yet completed the approval process.
+Proposed rules have been consensed by the ACT Task Force participants but have not yet been approved by the relevant Working Groups.
 ACT Rules are informative — that means they are not required for determining conformance to WCAG or ARIA.
 Learn more from [About ACT Rules](/standards-guidelines/act/rules/about/).

 {::nomarkdown}
 {% include box.html type="end" %}